Abdu-trhabat/sv-test/c/aws-c-common/README.txt

 ### Mutation-Based Sanity Check

-To gain more understanding about these programs, mutants are created by negating the conditions of the __VERIFIER_assert() calls for 170 true tasks.
+To gain more understanding about these programs, mutants are created by negating the arguments in the calls to __VERIFIER_assert() for the 167 true tasks.
-The verdicts of the mutated tasks are set to false.
+The verdicts of 157 mutated tasks are set to false because they have a reachable error.
-(The mutation operations were performed by script `negated_assertion.sh`.)
+The rest 10 still have verdicts true because the assertions are dead code.

+The negation of assertions was performed by `spatch`, a script from the project [Coccinelle](https://coccinelle.gitlabpages.inria.fr/website/) to transform C programs.

+Technically, the script `negate_assertion.sh` calls the script `negate_assertion_in_one_file.sh` on all tasks whose expected verdict is true, and the latter script invokes `spatch` with the semantic patch defined in `negate_assertion_semantic_patch.txt`.